wolee777/work/README.md

 ### use remote repository
-* origin is remote repository branch
+* origin/master is remote repository branch